 The easiest & cheapest way to ease yourself into coffee is to buy a Cafetiere (glass & metal thing with a plunger – google it) read the info below then go shopping.

 Starting with the basics – Fresh is best.

 – If you don’t have a coffee bean grinder go for ground coffee (filter ground).
-It won’t retain its freshness as long a bean but its a place to start.
+It won’t retain its freshness as long a bean but it’s a good place to start.

 – One more important point before you dash off to the supermarket (or Amazon) – Roast types: